 This service area directly aligns with the Library's mission of preserving the culture and history of Virginia and providing access to information resources about Virginia.
 It aligns with the Library's goals related to collections, service and organizational excellence to use appropriate technology and high technical standards to safeguard and provide access to Virginia's historical collections and information resources.
-This service area also aligns with the first and sixth long-term objectives established by the Council on Virginia's Future, to "be recognized as the best managed state in the nation" and to "protect, conserve, and wisely develop our natural, historical, and cultural resources".
-Finally, it aligns with the governor's second and third objective's to encourage innovation and to make government accessible and efficiently managed, as well as VITA's requirements that technology bring business value through constituent service, operational efficiency and strategic alignment.
+This service area also aligns with the long-term objectives established by the Council on Virginia's Future, to "be recognized as the best managed state in the nation" and to "protect, conserve, and wisely develop our natural, historical, and cultural resources".
+Finally, it aligns with the governor's objectives to encourage innovation and to make government accessible and efficiently managed, as well as VITA's requirements that technology bring business value through constituent service, operational efficiency and strategic alignment.